devendra-kushwah/React-scss-standard/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Ready to use scss in react project with 0 configurations

+This repo with 0 configurations including cross browser like normalize css

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**